MichaelSSchiller/ProviderPortal/README.md

 # Provider Portal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4 And bootstrap v4.0.0
+This project was generated with
+ - Angular  v6.1.4
+ - Node.js v5.6.9
-And jQuery v3.2.1
+ - jQuery v3.2.1
-And node.js v5.6.9
+ - Bootstrap v4.0.0

 ## How to run this project